 In 2015 she recorded an album on the newly restored 1719 Hildebrandt organ in Pasłęk, Poland.
 In July 2016 “Antique Sound Palette” was featured on the American Public Radio program “Pipedreams”.
 You can read more about the project on www.kubiaczyk.com.

-Ilona’s most exciting engagements have been the concerts at the Oude Kerk, Orgelpark and Van Gogh Museum in Amsterdam, at the Sint Laurenskerk in Alkmaar, at the Issue Project Room in New York, in “Right Brain Rising!” festival in Arizona, and in “Musica Moderna” festival in Lodz.
-Some of her future professional engagements involve recital and lecture at St. Alban’s Episcopal Church in Tucson, AZ; organ concerto with the Air Force Strings Orchestra at St. John’s Episcopal in Washington DC; recitals at the Göteborg International Organ Academy in Sweden.
+Ilona’s most exciting engagements have been the concerts at the Oude Kerk, Orgelpark and Van Gogh Museum in Amsterdam, at the Sint Laurenskerk in Alkmaar, at the Issue Project Room in New York, in “Right Brain Rising!” festival in Arizona, in “Musica Moderna” festival in Lodz, with the Air Force Strings Orchestra at St. John’s Episcopal in Washington DC, and at the Göteborg International Organ Academy in Sweden.